erply/api-go-wrapper/README.md

 Majority of the request wrappers are available through the client.
 The client is described in `GoDoc` type `Client` and in `/pkg/api/client.go`.
 It is divided into sub-clients for each topic that the underlying API covers.
 For now not all the requests are mapped to topics.
 Such request wrappers are in `/pkg/api` directory.
-Some of the requests are accessible not from the client, but from the `auth` package of this SDK.
+Some requests are accessible not from the client, but from the `auth` package of this SDK.
 They are covered in the example in `/examples` directory.

 Install
 -------